Push changes to Git repository

 Tip

-If you are new to Buddy, check out our quickstart guides that will tell you how to build, test and deploy your type of application.
+If you are new to Buddy, check out our workflow guides that will tell you how to build, test and deploy your type of application.

 Hint